Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 \subsubsection{Angular momentum biasing}

 In the resonant photonic transition isolator described in the previous sections, the directional coupling between the ring and waveguide plays a central role in the directional conversion process between the even and odd modes.
-In this section, we review the isolator design proposed in \cite{sounas_angularmomentumbiased_2014} that breaks the degeneracy between the CW and CCW modes of a ring using a traveling wave modulation with a form given by (\ref{eq:eps_ring_indirect}).
+In this section, we review the isolator design proposed in \cite{sounas_angularmomentumbiased_2014} that breaks the degeneracy between the clockwise and counter-clockwise modes of a ring using a traveling wave modulation with a form given by (\ref{eq:eps_ring_indirect}).
+Although technically all ring isolator designs that we have reviewed use the form of modulation in (\ref{eq:eps_ring_indirect}) with an angular momentum, we refer to the isolator design in this section as an \textit{Angular momentum biased} isolator because this is the name used in the original proposal \cite{sounas_angularmomentumbiased_2014}.

-Unlike the isolator design using photoinc transition in a ring, the angular momentum biased isolator involves no frequency conversion for signals in either the \textit{forward} or \textit{backward} directions.
+Unlike the resonant photonic transition isolator shown in Fig. \ref{fig:resonator_transition}, the angular momentum biased isolator shown in Fig. \ref{fig:resonator_broken}(a) involves no frequency conversion for signals in either the \textit{forward} or \textit{backward} directions.
 Instead, the operating principle can be conceptually understood as being similar to magnetically-biased ring resonators.
-When ring resonators with magneto-optically active materials are biased by a magnetic field, the CW and CCW modal degeneracy is broken because an effective optical path length difference between the CW and CCW modes is induced \cite{bi_onchip_2011}.
-In the case of the dynamically modulated ring, the CW and CCW modal degeneracy is broken by the traveling wave modulation, which breaks the time-reversal symmetry defined by (\ref{eqn:tr_eps}).
+When ring resonators with magneto-optically active materials are biased by a magnetic field, the clockwise and counter-clockwise modal degeneracy is broken because an effective optical path length difference between the clockwise and counter-clockwise modes is induced \cite{bi_onchip_2011}.
+In the case of the dynamically modulated ring, the clockwise and counter-clockwise modal degeneracy is broken by the traveling wave modulation, which breaks the time-reversal symmetry condition given by (\ref{eqn:tr_eps}).